If they build that mosque, the Cordoba Center, near ground zero, why not have the trial of Khalid Sheikh Mohammed there?

 I got two observations for you.

-The first one is every time we see Barack and Michelle out in public, they're always eating ice cream.
+The first one is: every time we see Barack and Michelle out in public, they're always eating ice cream.

 And I'm kind of curious what kind of message is that sending to her overweight.

-And I'm thinking, and one of her daughters was too, and and Barack was licking up one of those cups.
+And I'm thinking, and one of her daughters was too, and Barack was licking up one of those cups.

 And I'm thinking, do these people have no awareness they're out there on this big obesity push?